greaty-bxl/oowyea-vuejs-wp-theme/README.md

 * Auto animated scroll
 * Fluid Page transition
 * Support WordPress hierarchy
-* It Doesn't use the API but php environment variables
+* It doesn't use the API but php environment variables
 * Vue.js include the jquery var of WordPress

 ## Installation